Nodding Pink Onion

 Days to Moist Stratify | 30 days |

-Allium cernuum is easily recognized by its arching stem and delicate flower umbel.
-The nodding flower dangles from a single stem that rises above a cluster of grass-like foliage.
-The bloom color can vary quite a bit, from whitish to pink or lilac, and the individual stems of the umbel are typically a burgundy color.
-The flower clusters attract a range of pollinators, but especially bumble bees, which are more adept at gathering nectar and pollen from the required upside-down position.
+Allium cernuum is easily recognized by the distinctive arch at the top of the stem.
+Rising above a base of strappy grass-like foliage, each stem presents a delicate umble of pink flowers that nods, facing mostly downward due to the curve at the top of the stem.
+The bloom color can vary quite a bit, from whitish to pink or lilac, and the individual flower stems are often a burgundy color.
+The flower clusters attract a range of pollinators, but especially bumble bees, which are strong enough to gather nectar and pollen while hanging upside-down.

 Easy to grow under average garden conditions Nodding Pink Onion is long-lived, super hardy and looks great in short prairie gardens and meadows.
-Plant this native allium in masses for a stunning late summer effect or mingled in a matrix of Fox Sedge.
-Allium cernuum does best in full sun, and moist to medium conditions, including damp clay.
+Plant this native allium in masses for a stunning late summer effect or mingled in a matrix of sedge or prairie grass.
+This Allium does best in full sun, and moist to medium conditions, including damp clay.
 Plants will spread more readily in a moist setting and less so on a drier site.
 As part of the onion family, herbivores such as rabbits and deer tend to steer clear of this plant.